Right Whale Recovery Network

 December 2024

-The RWRN met on December 4 and 5, 2024, online and at the Bedford Institute of Oceanography in Dartmouth.
+The RWRN met on December 4 and 5, 2024, online and at the Bedford Institute of Oceanography (BIO) in Dartmouth.
 The meeting was attended by 28 of 34 member organizations.
 On December 5, a blessing and welcome were provided by an Elder from Elsipogtog First Nation.
 During the meeting, we provided an overview of the RWRN Terms of Reference, SARA, and NARW recovery planning documents, with a focus on the NARW action plan.

 Several member organizations provided updates on recovery activities related to: